ntuckovic/hzpp_rest_api/README.md

 #### One notice to Croatian Railways employees:

-This is my humble contribution to make public data more accessible to its public, to ones that are making money for your salaries.
+This is my humble contribution to make public data more accessible to its public, to one that is making money for your salaries.

 If you find this offending because of any reason (considering this somekind of hacking acitivity or data thievery) then we do not have nothing to talk about.
 Please leave this repository link and never try to contact me.
 Go make yourself a coffee in your office and continue with your "work".
 It won't last much longer so enjoy while you can.